 The Lawrence J. Lewis Award is named in honor of Lawrence J. Lewis, a successful businessman and very active community volunteer whose first retirement project was to enroll at Notre Dame and receive his undergraduate degree at age 67 in 1983.
 The award is given to the graduating economic major who has best distinguished himself/herself in community service.
-The 2006 award winner is Leah Cogswell.
+The 2009 winner of this award is Nicholas Krafft.

 John Sheehan Award

-The John Sheehan Award is named in honor of Professor John Sheehan, former chair of the Economics Department.
+The second award is the John Sheehan Award, named in honor of Professor John Sheehan, former chair of the Economics Department.
 This award is given to the graduating economics major who writes the best senior honors essay.
-The 2006 winner of this award is Colin Taylor for his essay “Producing Education in South Bend: The Potential Effects of Redistricting and Restructuring on Outcomes.”
-Professor Jennifer Warlick was the director.
+This year the winner is Thomas Foote for his essay “Economic Integration in Africa: Effectiveness of Regional Agreements.”
+Tom’s essay was co-directed by Professor Jeffery Bergstrand and Richard Jensen.

-The Weber Award is named in honor of Mr. and Mrs. Theodore S. Weber, University Benefactors from San Francisco, CA. The award is given to the graduating economics major with the highest academic average.
-The 2006 winner of this award is Christopher Gehring.
+The third award is the Weber Award is named in honor of Mr. and Mrs. Theodore S. Weber, University Benefactors from Fairfield Connecticut.
+The award is given to the graduating economics major with the highest academic average.
+The 2009 winner of this award is Harrison Chilton.